wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 {% include _toc.html %}

-This page lists where one can visit and see the most important cultural artifacts in America (given unlimited time and money).
+This page lists where one can visit, see, and eat at the most important cultural artifacts in America (given unlimited time and money).
+Maybe enjoy visiting sites even more using AR (Augmented Reality) there.

 I hope that someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses.
-Then enjoy visiting sites even more using AR (Augmented Reality).

 It's a large country, so sites here are listed by each state of the union, along natural geography: